-The PEP is configured through the user of the pepd.ini file.
-This file is a standard INI file with different defined sections.
+The pepd.ini file is a standard INI file with different defined sections.
 The SERVICE section contains properties related the PEP Server service as a whole and how it listens for incoming requests.
 The PDP section that control how callouts to the PDP are made.
 The final section, SECURITY, contains properties that related to various security aspects of the service, the services private key and certificate, for example.